aramis-lab/clinicadl/docs/Resume.md

 This functionality allows to resume a prematurely stopped job trained with [`clinicadl train`](./Train/Introduction.md) of [`clinicadl random-search generate`](./RandomSearch.md) tasks.
-It can also use pretrained
-models if their folder structure is similar to the structure created by the command `clinicadl train`.
 The files that are used by this function are the following:

 - `commandline.json` describes the training parameters used to create the model,